Best wood lathes for your workshop

 • It has an adjustable speed setting ranging from 250 rpm to 1725 rpm, making it suitable for larger projects requiring high speed.

-• It has a large 12-1/2inch swing capacity that allows for a large wood blank to fit in the lathe.
+• It has a large 12-1/2inch swing capacity, allowing a large wood blank to fit in the lathe.

 • It has an electronic variable speed with three-pulley speed ranges that provide the necessary speeds to turn a project without changing the belt position.